ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Appendix

-\section{DCOPF Formulation}
+\subsection{DCOPF Formulation}

-We use the following DCOPF formulation with piecewise linear costs to dispatch generation in ElectricityEmissions.jl, and for the linear generation sensitivity calculations necessary for the LMCE and ALMCE carbon metrics:
+We use the following DCOPF formulation with piecewise linear generator cost to dispatch generation in ElectricityEmissions.jl, and for the linear generation sensitivity calculations necessary for the LMCE and ALMCE carbon metrics:

 Here, the decision variables $\theta$, $p_G$, and $C_G$ refer to nodal voltage angles, generator set-points, and generator costs respectively.
 There are $N$ buses in the system and $N_G$ generators.
 The system is connected by lines $(i,j)\in L$, specifying the start and end buses $i$ and $j$.